Jim Corbett National Park, Uttarakhand

 |Destinations Covered||Delhi- Corbett National Park- Ranikhet- Kausani- Almora -Nainital -Delhi|

-Mammals : The Sloth Bear, Himalayan Black Bear, Dhole, Jackal, Yellow Throated Martem, Himalayan Palm Civet, Indian Grey Mongoose, Common Otter, Porcupine, Clack-taped Hare are the other attractions of this area.
-It is possible to see elephants all over the park too.
-There are four species of deer residing over here.
-These are the Chital, the well-known Spotted Deer, Para, Kakka, and the Barking Deer.
+Mammals: The Himalayan Black Bear, Sloth Bear, Dhole, Yellow Throated Martem, Jackal, Himalayan Palm Civet, Common Otter, Indian Grey Mongoose, Porcupine, Clack-taped Hare are the commonly found animals in Corbett.
+Sometimes huge numbers of elephants are witnessed inside the park.
+Total four species of deer are found inside Corbett which includes the names of Chital, the well-known Spotted Deer, Para, Kakka, and the Barking Deer.
 The Goat Antelopes are represented by the Ghoral.

-Reptiles, which are residents of this area, are the Gharial, the rare Fish eating, long - nosed Crocodile, and a few species of Turtles and Tortoises.
-The Indian Python, Viper, Cobra, Krait and King Cobra also inhabit the Corbett National Park.
+Reptiles in Jim Corbett: The reptiles that are residents of Corbett are the Gharial, long - nosed Crocodile, and different species of Turtles and Tortoises.
+The Indian Python, Cobra, Viper, King Cobra and Krait inhabit the Corbett National Park.

-By Road : Ramnagar is connected by road to Delhi, Moradabad, Bareilly and Naintial.
-State transport buses ply regularly from Delhi, Moradabad, Haldwani to Ramnagar.
+By Road: Ramnagar is well connected by road to the major cities like Delhi, Bareilly, Moradabad, and Naintial.
+State transport buses ply regularly from Delhi, Moradabad, and Haldwani to Ramnagar.